trvsdnn/frank/README.md

 Built-in Helpers
 ----------------

-### Auto Refresh
+### Auto-Refresh

-Constantly refreshing your browser can become tedious while doing work.
-Frank has a handy refresh helper.
-It will include a bit of javascript that refreshes the browser when you save the current template or it's layout.
-You can include this in a haml template like this: `= refresh`.
-When you `frankout`, the template will render an empty string instead of the script tag
+Frank now has a handy automatic page refreshing helper.
+Just include the line `= refresh` (or equivalent) in your view, and Frank will automatically refresh the page for you whenever you save a project file.
+This eliminates the tedium of hundreds of manual refreshes, over the course of building a project.

+When it comes time to `frankout`, Frank will just leave out the JavasScript snippet for the refresh.

 ### Placeholder Text